-The borrower pledges their vehicle as collateral, which the lender can seize and liquidate in the event of a default.
+These loans require the borrower to pledge their vehicle as collateral, which the lender can seize and liquidate if the borrower defaults.

-However, the borrower still retains full access to their car during the loan term.
+Despite this, the borrower retains full access to their car during the loan term.

-Title loans are usually short-term in nature, ranging from a few months to a year, though some can last several years.
+Title loans are usually short-term, ranging from a few months to a year, although some can last several years.

-Due to their excessive interest rates, title loans can cause financial hardship if not appropriately managed.
+Title loans can cause financial hardship if not appropriately managed due to their excessive interest rates.

 Ways To Get Out of Title Loans